top of page

 Another thing the Trump administration naïvely envisioned was being able to control issues within the JCPOA without being a part of it.
 This led to some embarrassing moments, like in August 2020 when the United States notified the United Nations Security Council that it would invoke a “snapback,” whereby the United Nations sanctions on Iran that were suspended with the signing of the JCPOA would be reinstated.
 However, the United Kingdom, France and Germany refused to join the Trump administration in reinstating these sanctions, adding that the United States had no standing to invoke this rule because it was no longer in the JCPOA, a position shared by China and Russia.
 Earlier that same month, the United Nations Security Council had already rejected an American proposal to extend a five-year ban on the sale of conventional weapons to Iran, highlighting once again how isolated the United States has become on the topic of Iran.

 Cut to today.
-On March 7, 2025, President Trump said he sent a letter to Ayatollah Khamenei offering to reopen negotiations over Iran’s now booming (pun intended) nuclear program – to which Ayatollah Khamenei replied, “Some bullying governments insist on negotiations not to resolve issues but to impose.
+On March 7, 2025, President Trump confirmed he sent a letter to Ayatollah Khamenei offering to reopen negotiations over Iran’s now booming (pun intended) nuclear program – to which Ayatollah Khamenei replied, “Some bullying governments insist on negotiations not to resolve issues but to impose.
 Negotiation is a path for them to make new demands, it’s not just nuclear issues to speak about the nuclear topic, they are making new demands which will definitely not be accepted by Iran.”
-Great job, Donald.